 21. Butterflies on a Balloon Tree

-Balloons portraying the leaves on a tree and butterflies among them creates a spring feeling in the classroom.
+Trees and balloons – two things I enjoy are brought together in one fun spring bulletin board.
+Balloons portraying the leaves on a tree and butterflies among them create something of a spring feeling in the classroom.

 22. We Can’t Wait To March Into Spring